PatriciaNgari/Aircraft-Risk-Assessment/README.md

 ![Number of Aviation Accidents Over Time](Number_of_Aviation_Accidents_Over_Time.PNG)

+From the above graph, 1982 is the year that had most occurences of accidents.
+However, the number of accidents tends to go down two decades later.
+The reduction of the accidents may be due to production of new models of aeroplanes.

 #### A bar graph showing the top 10 Makes and Models with high number of accidents

 ![Makes with highest accidents](Top_10_Aircraft_Models_with_Most_Accidents.png)

+From the above graph, we can conclude that the Aircraft make with highest number of Accidents is Cessna.
+This make has over 25000 accidents since 1948 to 2022 which is a very high number compared other makes.
+Let's see which make has the least number of accidents since 1948 to 2022

 #### 10 Makes with least number of accidents